-- It is noteworthy that since the four-fifths analysis does not involve probability distributions to determine whether a potential adverse impact is a "beyond chance" occurrence, it is usually not regarded as a definitive test for adverse impact. - The presence of a possible adverse impact does not necessarily require the elimination of any procedure (e.g. selection, promotion), but rather a justification as being job-related or a business necessity. - In the case of hires, the analysis does not take into account offers that may have been made to prospective employees or candidates which were not accepted by the candidate. - The information for the analyses is derived from voluntary disclosures made by job candidates. - GBT will continue to monitor its employment practices regarding hires, promotions, terminations and training and believes its employment procedures are thoughtful, fair and important to the safe and efficient operation of the service.
+- It is noteworthy that since the four-fifths analysis does not involve probability distributions to determine whether a potential adverse impact is a "beyond chance" occurrence, it is usually not regarded as a definitive test for adverse impact. - The presence of a possible adverse impact does not necessarily require the elimination of any procedure (e.g. selection, promotion), but rather a justification as being job-related or a business necessity. - The information for the analyses is derived from voluntary disclosures made by job candidates. - GBT will continue to monitor its employment practices regarding hires, promotions, terminations and training and believes its employment procedures are thoughtful, fair and important to the safe and efficient operation of the service.